mockaroo/mockaroo-enterprise/README.md

 ### GitHub

 To get access to the Mockaroo Enterprise Docker image on GitHub, provide us with the GitHub usernames that will be used to pull the image.
-Once access is granted you can pull the image by running:
+Once access is granted you can pull the image by running the following with a Personal Access Token (PAT) that has permission to read packages:

 ```
 export GHCR_USER=YOUR_GITHUB_USERNAME